lizodus/BMI-Calculator/README.md

 Hi I made this project during the 7 Days Free Bootcamp, conducted by SHAPEAI .
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.

+You can catch up with the session here https://www.youtube.com/playlist?list=PL7zl8TDRnbul748Yq6CTEnUzUfGE26AOA

 I got to have hands on experience on:
 HTML